NC3-LU/MOSP/README.md

 It is possible to interact with MOSP programmatically thanks to its API.

-You can have a look at [official instance](https://objects.monarc.lu) operated by [CASES](https://github.com/CASES-LU).
-And as example the [objects](https://objects.monarc.lu/organization/MONARC) shared by the [MONARC project](https://github.com/monarc-project).
+As example you can have a look at [official instance](https://objects.monarc.lu) operated by [CASES](https://github.com/CASES-LU) and more particularly the [objects](https://objects.monarc.lu/organization/MONARC) shared by the [MONARC project](https://github.com/monarc-project).